Robert Longo: Film and television

 In 1992, Longo directed an episode of Tales from the Crypt entitled "This'll Kill Ya".
 He also directed the cyberpunk film Johnny Mnemonic, starring Keanu Reeves, Dolph Lundgren and Takeshi Kitano, and a short film named Arena Brains.
 At the time, Longo was quoted as saying, "making a painting is one thing, but making a film kicks your ass."
 During the late 1980s and early 1990s Longo developed a number of performance art theatre pieces, such as Marble Fog and Killing Angels, collaborating with Stuart Argabright, the guitarist Chuck Hammer and Douglas Sloan.

 Music

-Longo was the leader and guitarist of a musical act called Robert Longo's Menthol Wars, which performed punk experimental music in New York rock clubs in the late 1970s.
-During the same period, he also performed with Rhys Chatham in Chatham's Guitar Trio, producing a series of slowly fading slides entitled Pictures for Music, which was played behind the musicians.
+Longo was the leader and guitarist of a musical act called Robert Longo's Menthol Wars, which performed no wave experimental music in New York rock clubs in the late 1970s, such as Tier 3.
+Members of the band included Richard Prince and David Linton.
+Menthol Wars also was part of a series of three staple-bound paperback books by Richard Prince published during 1980 by Printed Matter, Inc.

+During the same period, Longo also performed with Rhys Chatham in Chatham's Guitar Trio and produced a series of slowly fading slides entitled Pictures for Music which was projected behind the musicians.